Estimating stationary mass, frequency by frequency

 Subsequent work~\citep{drukh2005concentration, acharya2013optimal, orlitsky-suresh} refined these bounds and proposed a \emph{hybrid} estimator, i.e.~the Good--Turing estimator to approximate $M^{\pi}_{\zeta}$ for small $\zeta$ (i.e., to estimate the probability mass placed on small-frequency symbols) and the plug-in or empirical estimator to approximate $M^{\pi}_{\zeta}$ for large $\zeta$ (i.e., to estimate the probability mass placed on large-frequency symbols).
+In addition, the problem of estimating the missing mass, $M^{\pi}_0$, has garnered significant interest in the i.i.d. setting and has been analyzed thoroughly~\citep{mcallester2003concentration,berend2012missing,berend2013concentration}.
 In particular, the problem of estimating the probability vector $( M^{\pi}_{\zeta} )^n_{\zeta = 0}$ has been studied in various divergences including total variation, Kullback--Leibler, and chi-square.
 In addition to upper bounds, we also have an intricate understanding of the sharpness properties of various estimators as well as minimax lower bounds~\citep{acharya2013optimal, orlitsky-suresh}.
 There has also been a significant body of follow-up work in the i.i.d. setting~\citep[see, e.g.,][]{ohannessian2012rare,painsky2023generalized,hao2019doubly}.